Pearl Studio: History

 On February 17, 2012, DreamWorks Animation announced a joint venture with China Media Capital, Shanghai Media Group and Shanghai Alliance Investment to build a Shanghai based family entertainment company named Shanghai Oriental DreamWorks Film & Television Technology Co., Ltd. or Oriental DreamWorks for short.
 The new venture was expected to develop and produce original Chinese animated and live-action content for distribution within China and worldwide.
 The company also produces live entertainment content, theme parks, games and consumer products.
 Oriental DreamWorks, owned 45% by DWA and 55% by the Chinese partners, launched on August 6, 2012, with cash and intellectual capital worth $350 million.
 To produce animated films, 37 Entertainment, a Chinese animation studio with 175 employees, which had already worked on some of DWA's television productions, has been acquired.

 Beside producing its own content, Oriental DreamWorks acts also as a distributor for DWA's productions.
 Releasing The Croods in 2013, ODW became the first company in 20–30 years that got a license to import Western films.

 On November 25, 2015, Peilin Chou was appointed as the head of creative for feature animation at Oriental DreamWorks.

 The studio's first animated feature film, Kung Fu Panda 3, was released on January 29, 2016, and was made in co-production with DWA, with 1/3 of the film being produced in China.
 The studio's first original film, titled Abominable, followed in 2019.
 On March 15, 2017, it was reported that NBCUniversal would sell off its stake in Oriental DreamWorks for restructuring and possibly face problems with Chinese antitrust investigation.

 A film adaption of The Tibet Code, co-produced by China Film Group, was announced, but was cancelled.

 On September 26, 2017, Peilin Chou was promoted to the role of Chief Creative Officer.

 On February 1, 2018, CMC Capital Partners announced that they have taken the full ownership of Oriental DreamWorks and renamed it as Pearl Studio.
-Universal Pictures and DreamWorks Animation still continued to collaborate with Pearl Studio for Abominable in 2019.
+Universal Pictures and DreamWorks Animation would still continue to collaborate with Pearl Studio for Abominable in 2019.
 Frank Zhu was appointed CEO.

 On September 29, 2019, it was reported that Abominable grossed $30 million worldwide during its opening weekend.